 Students who withdraw prior to the last one-fourth (1/4) of their career major are only responsible for paying for the hours they were scheduled to attend prior to their withdrawal.
 For example, if a student was enrolled in a 1000-hour career major and withdraws after she was scheduled to complete 600 hours, the student would be credited for 400 hours.

 Credit for 400 hours $880

 There will not be tuition adjustment for students withdrawing in the last one-fourth (1/4) of their career major.

 Students who complete their career major early are not charged a withdrawal fee.
 There is not a tuition adjustment for early completion.

 The cost of an education may include some direct and indirect costs.
 The costs for tuition, books, and supplies can be found on the webpage for the student's chosen career major.
 For federal student aid purposes, the Financial Aid Office estimates the additional indirect costs to determine the student’s total cost of attendance:

-- Room and board for a student living without a parent: $760/month
+- Room and board for a student living without a parent: $866/month

-- Room and board for a student living with a parent: $190/month
+- Room and board for a student living with a parent: $216/month

 - Transportation: $206/month